jamesj223/Mowu/README.md

 ## Overview

-A MTG Goldfishing Web App.
-Tracks turn count and life total.
+A Magic: The Gathering foldfishing web app.
 Super basic (for now).

+The purpose of this web app is to goldfish (playtest) MTG decks.
+Track turn count and life total.
+Play out your turns and see how long it takes you to deal 40 damage to an opponent.
+Future version might add optional events, to make it slightly more difficult and interactive.
+Board wipes every X turns, that kind of thing.

-## V1
+## Aims for V1
 - [x] Basic tracking for life and turns
 - [x] Basic Keyboard controls
 - [x] On screen +/- buttons